anirudh13verma/stock-simulator-multiplayer/README.md

 ## Installation Guide

-First we need to ensure that the libraries required by the server are already installed
+First we need to ensure that the libraries required by the server are already installed.
+Run the following code to install them (ensure that you're connected to internet)
 ```bash
 pip install requests socket json threading
 ```